The closest town to the trailhead is Goulburn, NSW. You will also pass close by the tiny hamlet of Bungonia

 The slope in front of the lookout is very steep so if you have children with you, keep a safety eye out

 Views down the Shoalhaven River from the Mount Ayre lookout

-for fit, keen hikers, the White Walk extends down to the Shoalhaven River.
+For fit, keen hikers, the White Track extends down to the Shoalhaven River.
 It’s a steep descent and ascent so stopping at the Mount Ayre lookout is a great option if you are short on time or fitness

 Track going downhill to the Shoalhaven River